Zoram People's Movement

-The Zoram People's Movement (abbreviated: ZPM) is a regional political party in Mizoram, India.
-It was initially formed as an alliance of six regional parties in India formed under the leadership of MLA and former IPS Officer Lalduhoma.
+The Zoram People's Movement (ZPM) is a regional political party in the Indian state of Mizoram.
+It was formed as an alliance of six regional parties under the leadership of Lalduhoma in 2017.
 The party advocates for secularism and the protection of religious minorities in India.
-In the 2023 Mizoram Assembly polls, the party won 27 out of 40 seats in the state legislature and Lalduhoma became the Chief Minister of Mizoram.

-In the 2018 Mizoram Legislative Assembly election, Zoram People's Movement emerged in support of some independent candidates and won eight seats.
-Zoram People's Movement was reformed as a political party in 2019.
-Mizoram People's Conference left the alliance shortly thereafter due to ZPM becoming a political party.
-In 2020, some members of the Zoram Nationalist Party (ZNP) also left the alliance.
+In its first ever elections in 2018 Mizoram Legislative Assembly election, the alliance won eight seats.
+It was reformed as a political party and registered with the election commission in 2019.
+In the 2023 Mizoram Legislative Assembly election, the party won 27 out of 40 seats in the state legislature and Lalduhoma became the chief minister.

-In 2023, the party won all 11 wards in the newly formed Lunglei Municipal Council.